alahirajeffrey/alahirajeffrey/README.md

 My name is Alahira Jeffrey and I am an agricultural economist turned backend software developer.
 I love building and writing on backend and tech related stuff in general.
 My current learning goals are:

 - Devops
-- Data structures and Algorithms
+- Getting familiar with data structures and algorithms
-- Rust programming
+- Golang programming
-- Mobile development

 Interested in learning more about backend and tech related matters?
 Simply head to my profile on [dev.to](https://dev.to/alahirajeffrey).